 Paws and Affection places Service, Psychiatric, and Companion Dogs with children who are 9 through 20 years old.
 Our Facility Dogs are placed with adults who work professionally with children under 21 years old.

 No. At Paws and Affection we focus on training dogs for children under 21 only.
 There are many service dog organizations that help people of all ages and we encourage all applicants to look at and learn about as many as possible when thinking of bringing a service dog into their lives.

 Where do your recipients live?

 Our recipients live within a 1 hour driving distance of the greater Philadelphia area and the Main Line.
 P&A is dedicated to offering assistance and support to the families our dogs are placed with for the life of the dog.
-We want to make sure our trainers can get to our recipients and our recipients can get to our facility quickly and easily to troubleshoot or problem solve at any time.
+We make sure our trainers can get to our recipients and our recipients can get to our facility quickly and easily to troubleshoot or problem solve at any time.

 What disabilities do your dogs help with?

 Paws and Affection dogs help children with mobility disabilities, anxiety, and depression among other conditions.
 To learn more about what our dogs can do for kids please visit our dogs in training page.